MilesBHuff/Pokedex/frontend/app/src/widgets/evolutions-viewer/ReadMe.md

 # Evolutions Viewer

 ## Logic
-`findIdInChain` builds a line up to and including the target Pokémon;
-`completeEvolutionLine` adds evolutions to an existing line from a specific link;  and
+`findIdInChain` builds a line up to and including the target Pokémon;  and `completeEvolutionLine` adds evolutions to an existing line from a specific link.
-`chainToLine` is the glue that binds these two functions together into a cohesive whole.

 ## Display
 `EvolutionsViewer` fetches the data;